 Penny McGrath, MA, LCPC

 Penny is a Licensed Clinical Professional Counselor (LCPC) in the State of Illinois.
-She is a Certified Clinical Anxiety Treatment Professional (CCATP), a Certified Mindfulness-Informed Professional (CMIP), and a Clinical Telemental Health Provider (CTMH).
-She has extensive experience working with anxiety combining a relational, mindfulness-based perspective with neuroscientific facts about how the brain works, which helps improve compliance with coping skills and therapy outcomes.
-Penny also borrows from well-researched modalities such as CBT, ACT, and DBT.
+She has been in practice for over 25 years.
+She has extensive experience working with anxiety combining a relational, mindfulness-based perspective.
+Penny educates clients with neuroscientific facts about how the brain works, which helps improve both understanding of symptoms as well as compliance with coping skills taught and therapy outcomes.
+Penny also borrows from well-researched, evidence- based modalities such as CBT, ACT, and DBT.

-Penny has a warm and engaging style of getting to know her clients and joining them where they are at with empathy and understanding.
+Penny has a warm and engaging style of getting to know her clients and joining them where they are with empathy and understanding.
 Though change within our lives is constant, most of us struggle with tolerating the uncertainty that comes along with it.
-We get caught up in the “what ifs” rather than staying present in the “what is”, which causes additional, unnecessary suffering.
-People often seek therapy when they realize that their coping skills are ineffective for their current situation and no longer serve them.
-Penny works with clients to create awareness of when thought misperceptions arise, explore how past experiences have shaped how they show up in the world, and differentiate between reacting versus responding to a situation.
+We get caught up in the “what ifs” rather than staying present in the “what is” or “even if”, which can shift perspectives from hopelessness to a more realistic view of the future.
+People often seek therapy when they realize that their current coping skills are no longer ineffective for their present situation and no longer serve them.
+Penny works with clients to create awareness of when thought misperceptions arise, explore how past experiences have shaped how they show up in the world, and identify ways to improve functioning and overall life satisfaction.